By Anthony Belli

 Among those first wagon trains to head out to California was a family from Galena, Illinois.
-Miss Pauline Wonderly was just fifteen and recorded her family’s perilous journey into the frontier.
+Miss Pauline Wonderly was just 15 and recorded her family’s perilous journey into the frontier.
 Her passage is a real-life saga of life and death.
-It is a story of survival, of murder, massacre, and disease.
+It is a story of survival, murder, massacre, and disease.
 But it is also a story of births, simple pleasures, and new beginnings.

-Pulling out of Galena on April 15, 1852, Pauline’s outfit consisted of four men, her father, uncle and two others.
+Pulling out of Galena on April 15, 1852, Pauline’s outfit consisted of four men, her father, uncle, and two others.
 Her mother and both brothers, one eight the other two.
 They left in two light wagons with four yokes of oxen and two cows.
-It was, “Hangtown or Bust!”
-As there was little room in the wagons it was decided that Pauline would walk, which is exactly what she did, except at streams and rivers.
+It was “Hangtown or Bust!”
+As there was little room in the wagons, it was decided that Pauline would walk, which is exactly what she did, except at streams and rivers.

-One month out of Galena on May 12th the small pioneering party arrived at Council Bluffs, and Pauline noted: “This Mormon settlement was the last civilized place we were to pass through.”
+One month out of Galena on May 12, the small pioneering party arrived at Council Bluffs, and Pauline noted: “This Mormon settlement was the last civilized place we were to pass through.”

-Note: The Elk Horn Crossing Massacre was carried out by whites in an earlier train who refused to pay the Indians a reasonable toll of 25 cents per wagon to cross the Indian built bridge.
+Note: The Elk Horn Crossing Massacre was carried out by whites in an earlier train who refused to pay the Indians a reasonable toll of 25 cents per wagon to cross the Indian-built bridge.
 Eleven Indians were murdered.